Slack Technologies Inc. (WORK) – Don’t Believe the Hype: Check The Facts

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Morgan Stanley with over 65.86 million shares valued at $1.77 billion.
-The investor’s holdings represent 13.13% of the WORK Shares outstanding.
-As of Sep 29, 2020, the second largest holder is Price (T.Rowe) Associates Inc with 62.0 million shares valued at $1.67 billion to account for 12.36% of the shares outstanding.
-The other top investors are Vanguard Group, Inc. (The) which holds 37.57 million shares representing 7.49% and valued at over $1.01 billion, while Blackrock Inc. holds 4.76% of the shares totaling 23.86 million with a market value of $1.01 billion.
+The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 41.8 million shares valued at $1.77 billion.
+The investor’s holdings represent 8.34% of the WORK Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Price (T.Rowe) Associates Inc with 28.11 million shares valued at $1.19 billion to account for 5.60% of the shares outstanding.
+The other top investors are Blackrock Inc. which holds 23.86 million shares representing 4.76% and valued at over $1.01 billion, while Pentwater Capital Management Lp holds 3.61% of the shares totaling 18.11 million with a market value of $764.8 million.

-Slack Technologies Inc. (NYSE: WORK) is 2.51% higher on its value in year-to-date trading and has touched a low of $15.10 and a high of $44.57 in the current 52-week trading range.
+Slack Technologies Inc. (NYSE: WORK) is 0.26% higher on its value in year-to-date trading and has touched a low of $15.10 and a high of $44.57 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The WORK stock was last observed hovering at around $43.24 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $45.00 for the next 12 months.
-It is also 5.87% off the consensus price target high of $46.00 offered by 21 analysts, but current levels are -44.33% lower than the price target low of $30.00 for the same period.
+The WORK stock was last observed hovering at around $42.42 in the last trading session, with the day’s loss setting it -0.07% off its average median price target of $45.00 for the next 12 months.
+It is also 7.93% off the consensus price target high of $46.00 offered by 21 analysts, but current levels are -41.17% lower than the price target low of $30.00 for the same period.

 Slack Technologies Inc. (WORK) Analyst Forecasts